rodrigovallades/loggi-api-integration/README.md

-# Loggi - Get API key
+# Loggi - GraphQL integration app

 [Check out the API documentation for more info](https://docs.api.loggi.com/)

-This repo shows how to fetch the Loggi's API key from the GraphQL endpoint.
+This repo provides some examples of how to integrate with Loggi's GraphQL endpoint.

-## Routes
+## Examples

 - /login
 - /orders